Last Updated, April 23, 2026

 Does an author page help improve Attribution Confidence?

 Yes.
-A well-structured author or organisation page can make content ownership easier to understand, which helps the engine connect information to the right source more confidently.
+A well-structured author or organisation page makes content ownership easier to understand, which helps AI systems connect information to the correct source more confidently.

 Should Attribution Confidence be reviewed across multiple AI platforms?